Learn & Grow/Skilled Nursing/7 Benefits of Skilled Nursing for Seniors

 • Your physical limitations (such as problems with your hearing or vision, paralysis after a stroke, or balance problems)

-6. Dietary Assistance
+6. Customized Dietary Assistance

-7. Cost & Coverage
+7. Cost & Coverage for Necessary Services

 An immense benefit of skilled nursing care is how you pay for skilled nursing care and what health insurance like Medicare covers.
 Medicare Part A will cover a total of 100 days of care in skilled nursing care, provided certain criteria are met.
 However, after day 21, a daily coinsurance payment is required.
-You must have a recent qualified hospital stay, meaning you must have stayed in the hospital for a minimum of three consecutive days receiving medically necessary care.
+You must have a recently qualified hospital stay, meaning you must have stayed in the hospital for a minimum of three consecutive days receiving medically necessary care.
 You must have confirmation from your doctor to verify that you require daily skilled nursing care services or therapy.
 And the facility to which you’re admitted must be Medicare-certified.

-At Harbour’s Edge, our skilled nursing combines a homelike environment with 5-Star care and a wide variety of social, recreational, and cultural activities to help promote socializing and friendship.
-Plus, with delicious dining options and an ever-present view of the Intracoastal Waterway, skilled nursing residents find joy in each day.
-To learn more about our skilled nursing services, contact us by filling out the form at the bottom of this page or call us any time at (561) 272-7979.
+At Harbour’s Edge, our skilled nursing level of care combines comfortable surroundings with 5-star care and a wide variety of social, recreational, and cultural activities to help promote socializing and friendship.
+Plus, with delicious dining options and an ever-present view of the Intracoastal Waterway, skilled nursing residents can find joy and beauty in each day.

 Related Stories